o2r-project/api/docs/public-share.md

 1. If a file named `bagit.txt` is found, the directory will be treated as a research compendium
 2. If a single zip file is found, the file will be extracted and treated as a research compendium
-3. If a single subdirectory is found, the loader will look for subdirectories and analyze their contents
+3. If a single subdirectory is found, the loader will look for subdirectories and analyze their contents _(NOT_IMPLEMENTED)_
 4. If multiple files or subdirectories are found, the public share contents are treated as a workspace _(NOT IMPLEMENTED)_

 ## Body parameters for creating compendium from public share